awhitneye/Shakle/README.md

 Another powerful feature of promises is that the .then() method always returns another promise.

-This means you can keep chaining together functions indefinatly!
+This means you can keep chaining together functions indefinitely!
 WOW!

 Check it out:
 ```javascript